openedx/docs.openedx.org/source/developers/references/glossary.rst

       If you use cohorts in your course, you can divide course-wide discussion topics by cohort, so that although all learners see the same topics, they only see and respond to posts and responses by other members of the cohort that they are in.
-For information about configuring discussion topics in courses that use cohorts, see `partnercoursestaff:Set up Discussions in Cohorted Courses`.

-   custom response problem
+   Custom Response Problem

       A custom response problem evaluates text responses from learners using an embedded Python script.
 These problems are also called "write-your-own-grader" problems.
-For more information, see
-      `partnercoursestaff:Write Your Own Grader`.

-   data czar

-      A data czar is a role specific to edx.org.
-At edx.org, a data czar is the single representative at a partner institution who is responsible for receiving course data from edx.org, and transferring it securely to researchers and other interested parties after it is received.

-      For more information, see the `data:edX Research Guide`.

-   discussion
+.. _D:

+   Discussion

       The set of topics defined to promote course-wide or unit-specific dialog.
       Learners use the discussion topics to communicate with each other and the course team in threaded exchanges.
-For more information, see `partnercoursestaff:Discussions`.

-   discussion component
+   Discussion Component

       Discussion topics that course teams add directly to units.
 For example, a video component can be followed by a discussion component so that learners